mkboudreau/asrt/README.md

 - Read from a file and pretty print json

-`asrt status -p -fmt json -f sites.list`
+`asrt status -fmt json -f sites.list`

 - Read from a file and refresh every 1 minute with json